-If associate supervisors are being appointed from another university or from outside the university system, an agreement should be signed which details the role of the external supervisor.
-Any payment to the external supervisor is a matter for the department/school.

-(b) For good reason, which may include the existence of a dispute between the candidate and a member of the supervisory team, the Dean of Postgraduate Research may replace a senior supervisor, and the Head of Department/School may replace any other member of the supervisory team.
+- If associate supervisors are being appointed from another university or from outside the university system, an agreement should be signed which details the role of the external supervisor.
+Any payment to the external supervisor is a matter for the department/school. - (b) For good reason, which may include the existence of a dispute between the candidate and a member of the supervisory team, the Dean of Postgraduate Research may replace a senior supervisor, and the Head of Department/School may replace any other member of the supervisory team.
 If a supervisor leaves the employment of the University of Canterbury, consideration must be given to whether, and in what capacity, they will remain involved in a student's supervision and an appropriate agreement drawn up.
-Any changes (additions, removals, replacements) to the supervisory team must be recorded on the "Change of Supervisor" form which can be found at the Postgraduate Studies website and forwarded to the Postgraduate Office.
+Any changes (additions, removals, replacements) to the supervisory team must be recorded on the "Change of Supervisor" form.